 The WHO has confirmed that there is no known cure for coronavirus at this stage.
 Current treatments are based on the type of care given for influenza and other respiratory illnesses.
 With this in mind, be wary of websites or emails offering vaccines, pills or medication claiming to treat or cure the disease.

 Coronavirus “cures” or prevention myths have also been circulating on social media and the Internet.
-These include gargling bleach, ingesting “drinkable silver” or drinking water every 15 minutes to push the virus into your stomach where the stomach acid will kill the bacteria.
+These include gargling bleach, eating “hot peppers” or drinking water every 15 minutes to push the virus into your stomach where the stomach acid kills the bacteria.
 Celebrity-endorsed “virus protection guides” have also been promoted online, despite their authors having no medical experience or training.

-Remember, this is a new virus that we haven’t seen before.
-This means articles or emails claiming that certain supplements or products can “cure” or prevent the disease are fake.
-The most reliable health information comes from sources like the government, the WHO and Public Health Agency of Canada.
+Remember, this is a new virus that we haven’t seen before, which means articles or emails claiming that certain supplements or products can “cure” or prevent the disease are fake.
+The most reliable health information comes from sources like the government, the WHO and Centres for Disease Control and Prevention (CDC).
 Steer clear of celebrity endorsements or fake websites.

 Worldwide demand for protective facemasks has led to a global shortage.
-As a result, there’s been a surge in counterfeit face masks available on sites like Amazon and Facebook.
+As a result, there’s been a surge in counterfeit face masks available on Amazon, Facebook and Craigslist.
 Cybercriminals on the dark web have also been selling fake masks to exploit the shortage.

-Increased demand for products like toilet paper, hand sanitizer and facemasks has led to widespread panic buying and stock shortages.
-Some eBay and Amazon sellers are capitalising on the surge in consumer demand, with health products like hand sanitizer selling for over $180 online.
+Increased demand for products like toilet paper, hand sanitiser and facemasks has led to widespread panic buying and stock shortages.
+Some Amazon and Trade Me sellers are capitalising on the surge in consumer demand, with health products like hand sanitiser selling for as much as $400 online.

-Coronavirus tracking dashboards have been promoted online as a way to keep up to date with the spread of the virus.
-But an investigation by Reason Security found that some of these coronavirus maps contain harmful malware, like AZORult.
-Downloading this software onto your computer can give hackers access to your personal information.
-This includes your browser history, social media account logins and bank account or cryptocurrency information.
+Coronavirus tracking dashboards have been promoted online as a way to keep up-to-date with the spread of the virus.
+However, an investigation by Reason Security found that some of these coronavirus maps contain harmful malware (AZORult).
+Downloading this software onto your computer can give hackers access to your personal information, which includes your browser history, social media account logins and bank account or cryptocurrency information.